elyasADK/log_generator/README.md

-a sample docker image to generate sample log for your tests
+a sample docker image to generate sample JSON logs for your tests